Cicaplast fit check ยท Product comparison

 What usually happens

-A repair balm can be helpful and still be the wrong daily texture for your skin.
+A famous repair balm can be helpful and still be the wrong daily texture for your current skin.

 Rico move

-Paste or scan the ingredient list in Rico before checkout.
-Rico helps you read whether the formula looks like support, overload, or a better-fit swap moment for acne-prone skin.
+Use Rico to scan or paste the Cicaplast ingredient list before checkout.
+Rico gives you a Skin Fit read so you can decide whether this balm looks like support, overload, or a better-fit swap moment for acne-prone skin.

 Start with the job of the balm